 The menu is broken down by animal, with a neat little omnivore section for the likes of me (and you?)!
-Though the pimento cheese and corn was sadly expunged from the offering that night, we ordered a nice assortment of hits and misses that gave me a clear picture of Chef Illan’s cooking point of view.
-Yes, even without the meat.
+The Pimento Cheese & Corn was sadly out of stock, still we ordered a nice assortment of hits and misses that gave me a clear picture of Chef Illan’s cooking point of view.

 In my kitchen, I may run out of sugar, I may run out of salt, but I will never ever run out of broccoli!
 It’s the best vegetable ever!
-To me, it really doesn’t need more than a squeeze of lemon and a touch of salt, but I was intrigued by The Gorbal’s preparation with soy sauce, chilies & vinegar ($8).
+To me, broccoli needs nothing more than a squeeze of lemon and a touch of salt.
+The Gorbal’s preparation takes a bolder stance: Soy Sauce, Chilies & Vinegar ($8).
 This is where the entire theme of the meal became obvious– Acid.

 501 S Spring St Los Angeles, CA 90013